 UAlberta has a strong record of pioneering research discoveries and innovations, many of which have spawned new companies and products.
 Our company creation record goes back over 50 years, when UAlberta spinoffs R&L Molecular Research (1962) and Raylo Chemicals (1966) helped launch Alberta’s biotech economy.
+Forty years later, what began as Raylo Chemicals was acquired by in 2006 by global biotech company Gilead Sciences.
+Gilead chose to remain and expanded its Edmonton footprint and payroll, which is now over 400 high tech employees.

 Transferring discoveries, knowledge and innovations out of the university is just one way our research is helping shape the future, improving quality of life, driving economic diversity and serving the public who help fund that research.